islamashraf2003/Flutter-Isolate-Examples/README.md

 # isolate_example

-A practical Flutter demo explaining how **Isolates** work under the hood, written from a Software Engineer (SWE) perspective.
+A practical Flutter demo explaining how **Isolates** work in Flutter.
-This documentation helps you understand the full concept — so even if you forget later, re-reading this file will make everything clear again.
+This documentation explains the full concept clearly — so if you ever forget how it works, reading this file again will help you quickly remember everything.

 ---